OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Maximum transactions
 ~~~~~~~~~~~~~~~~~~~~

-SMTP, MQTT, FTP, PostgreSQL, SMB, DCERPC, HTTP1, ENIP and NFS have each a `max-tx`
+SMTP, MQTT, FTP, PGSQL, SMB, DCERPC, HTTP1, ENIP and NFS have each a `max-tx`
 parameter that can be customized.
 `max-tx` refers to the maximum number of live transactions for each flow.
 An app-layer event `protocol.too_many_transactions` is triggered when this value is reached.